The Indus Dictionary Project

 The face of one side of the object is represented by three lines, one of which is splayed outwards giving the impression of movement.
 I suggest that you imagine a right-handed person with a measuring rope.
 She holds the measuring rope fixed to the starting point with the left hand and uses the right hand to extend the rope and determine the size.

-A measuring rope is placed on top of the object.
+A pictograph of a measuring rope is placed on top of the object.
 The marks on the measuring rope are smaller towards the top of the image, which implies that the artist was aware of perspective.

 Mohenjo-daro: Seal: M-649 a: Sayid Ghulam Mustafa Shah and Asko Parpola, 1991: Corpus of Indus Seals and Inscriptions: Volume 2: Page 25: Collections in Pakistan: Suomalainen Tiedeakatemia.